MekhiHart/fast-tracker/README.md

 </aside>

 - Problematic for the data during its generation phase of the data lifecycle when using spreadsheet due potential human errors
+- Attendance takers are working long hours that could potentially make mistakes and harm the integrity of data inputted

 <aside>
 ⚙ Problems for data generation using spreadsheet